Jean-François Gariépy: Early life

-Scientist
+Gariépy was raised in Saint-Sophie in Quebec.
 Gariépy studied biology at the Université de Montreal.
 In 2008, the Society for Neuroscience awarded Gariépy the Next Generation Award.
 In 2012, he finished a doctoral thesis in French about the neural networks involved in the respiratory rhythm in lampreys.
 From September 2011 until September 2015, Gariépy studied social interactions in monkeys at the Institute for Brain Sciences at Duke University.
-Over his scientific career, Gariépy published 21 research items that were cited 529 times.
+Over his scientific career, Gariépy published 13 research papers that have been cited 943 times.

 Gariépy was not asked to return to his postdoctoral position.
 At this time, Gariépy was in a relationship with one of his undergraduate lab assistants.
 Gariépy told The Daily Beast he left Duke University for Canada because "he'd grown disillusioned with the scientific community."
 In a Facebook post, Gariépy said he was leaving academia because it was "defective" and was interfering with "a true search for knowledge".
 He said he would continue to search for "a better way" to satisfy his scientific curiosity.
 As of 2018, he had moved back to Canada following changes to his legal immigration status related to his divorce from his third wife.

-In 2014, Gariépy received $25,000 from Jeffrey Epstein to start the nonprofit organization NEURO.tv which was dedicated to education on science and philosophy via YouTube.
-Asked whether he felt any regrets for having taken money from a sex offender, Gariépy said: "I'd cash a check sent straight from the devil if it could allow me to advance science or science education [...]
-I did know about the earlier conviction of Epstein when I accepted the money.
-I didn't know of the most recent allegations though, which are worse than I thought.
-In any case, I do not regret taking the money.
-Evil people are not just evil."
-Later that year Gariépy requested additional funding from Epstein to finance his book, The Revolutionary Phenotype.
-Epstein did not respond.
-The book, which was self-published in 2018, argues that artificial intelligence, genetic engineering, and other advances might lead to the destruction of humanity.

 Political commentator

 Gariépy made his first public appearance on episode 76 of the podcast Drunken Peasants in 2015.
 In 2017, Gariépy joined the YouTube channel Warski Live as co-host.
 At Warski Live, Gariépy introduced topics like scientific racism by discussing ethnic differences with guests like Richard B. Spencer, Millennial Woes, Andrew Anglin and Sargon of Akkad.
 At Warski Live, Gariépy gained notoriety among the alt-right as a moderator of the so-called "YouTube Bloodsports" where two or more mainly right-wing guests engage in often highly abusive discussions on politics.

 After a falling out with his co-host, Andy Warski, in April 2018, Gariépy founded his own YouTube channel "The Public Space".
-The channel has, among many others, featured white nationalists and alt-right figures like Richard B. Spencer, David Duke, Mike Peinovich, Nick Fuentes and Greg Johnson.
+The channel has, among many others, featured white nationalists and alt-right figures like Richard B. Spencer, David Duke, Mike Peinovich, Nick Fuentes, Greg Johnson, in addition to anti-transgender activist Posie Parker.

+Personal life

+Gariépy has been married and divorced three times.
+His first marriage occurred when he was 18 and lasted five years.

+Gariépy's partner Élora Patoine (also known as "Mama JF") disappeared in June 2023, having last been seen in Moncton on June 19, two days after being left at a gas station.
+He believed that she left voluntarily (as an act of off-the-grid living) in explaining why he never reported her absence to police, but in September/October 2023, she was reported missing.